 What is Closing Marubozu?

-It indicates that not only did the prices maintained the move in a single direction after initial jitters during the opening, in fact, the participants maintained the sentiments till the end moment of the trading session.
+It indicates that not only did the prices maintain the move in a single direction after initial jitters during the opening, in fact the participants maintained the sentiments till the end moment of the trading session.

-Thereby, it is expected that when the trading session reopens, the price will continue moving in the direction of the close.
-It is again a rare pattern to observe.
+Therefore, it is expected that when the trading session reopens, the price will continue moving in the direction of the close.
+It is, again, a rare pattern to observe.

 In the below chart of Bharat Petroleum Corporation Ltd., we can see the formation of the white candlestick, indicating that the uptrend is going to continue as shown below:

 With the help of StockEdge, we can find out in which stocks this candlestick is formed and filter out stocks accordingly, as shown below-